kedro-org/kedro-plugins/CONTRIBUTING.md

 # Introduction

 We welcome any and all contributions to Kedro, at whatever level you can manage.
-Here are a few suggestions, but you are welcome to suggest anything else that you think improves the community for us all!
+Here are a few suggestions, and you are welcome to suggest anything else that you think improves the community for us all!

 ## Join the community